567-labs/kura/docs/core-concepts/conversations.md

 Now that you understand how conversations are structured in Kura, you can:

 - Learn about the [summarization process](summarization.md)
-- See how to load different data formats in the [Quickstart Guide](../getting-started/quickstart.md)
+- See how to load different data formats in the [Procedural API quickstart](../getting-started/tutorial-procedural-api.md)
 - Explore configuration options in the [Configuration Guide](../getting-started/configuration.md)